Position Size Calculator

 - Margin tab is not necessary too if your goal is to calculate the optimal position size based on your risk and stop-loss.
 This tab will inform you on amount of free and used margin resulting from your position.
 It will also show you what is the biggest position size that you can open with your current free margin and leverage.
 A custom leverage can be entered if need arises.

 - Swaps tab can be consulted if you wish to know how costly the daily rollover will be for your position.
 It will be especially useful if you are using a carry trade strategy.

 - Script tab will help you to control how the PSC-Trader script behaves if you use it for position opening.

-The indicator has a limited number of input parameters as most of the controls are panel-based.
-Only some minor parameters related to the calculator's display options are set via standard MetaTrader inputs.
+The indicator has a set of input parameters besides the panel-based controls.
+Calculator's display options and a number of default options are set via standard MetaTrader inputs.

-- ShowLineLabels (default = true) — if true, SL and TP distance in pips will be shown below stop-loss and take-profit lines.
+- ShowLineLabels (default = true) — if true, SL and TP distance in points will be shown below the stop-loss and take-profit lines.

 - DrawTextAsBackground (default = false) — if true, the line labels will be drawn as background.
 It can be useful if the labels are obscuring something on the chart.

-- PanelOnTopOfChart (default = true) — if true, the panel will be drawn on foreground and the chart will be drawn is foreground.
+- PanelOnTopOfChart (default = true) — if true, the panel will be drawn on foreground, and the chart will be drawn as background.
 Setting it to false will uncover the chart behind the panel.

-- HideAccSize (default = false) — if true, account size display and button will be hidden.
+- HideAccSize (default = false) — if true, the account size display and button will be hidden.